Severe Thunderstorm Warning issued for Briscoe, Castro, Floyd, Hale, Lamb, Swisher by NWS - News Break

 Severe Thunderstorm Warning issued for Briscoe, Castro, Floyd, Hale, Lamb, Swisher by NWS

-Effective: 2021-05-26 19:33:00 CDT Expires: 2021-05-26 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of and northwestern Texas.
+Effective: 2021-05-26 19:15:00 CDT Expires: 2021-05-26 20:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of and northwestern Texas.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Briscoe; Castro; Floyd; Hale; Lamb; Swisher A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM CDT FOR NORTHWESTERN FLOYD...NORTHERN HALE...SOUTHEASTERN CASTRO SWISHER...SOUTHWESTERN BRISCOE AND CENTRAL LAMB COUNTIES At 733 PM CDT, a severe thunderstorm was located 5 miles northwest of Fieldton, or 11 miles southwest of Olton, moving northeast at 30 mph.
+Target Area: Briscoe; Castro; Floyd; Hale; Lamb; Swisher The National Weather Service in Lubbock Texas has issued a * Severe Thunderstorm Warning for Northwestern Floyd County in northwestern Texas Northern Hale County in northwestern Texas Southeastern Castro County in the Panhandle of Texas Swisher County in the Panhandle of Texas Southwestern Briscoe County in the Panhandle of Texas Lamb County in northwestern Texas * Until 800 PM CDT. * At 715 PM CDT, a severe thunderstorm was located over Amherst, or 9 miles northwest of Littlefield, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Plainview, Littlefield, Tulia, Olton, Hart, Earth, Amherst, Kress, Fieldton, Claytonville, Mackenzie Reservoir, Halfway, Seth Ward, Edmonson and Springlake.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Plainview, Littlefield, Tulia, Olton, Hart, Earth, Sudan, Amherst, Kress, Fieldton, Claytonville, Mackenzie Reservoir, Halfway, Seth Ward, Edmonson and Springlake.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov